 20. Volunteer for a Charity

-Volunteering for a charity gives you an impression of what life is like for those in less favourable circumstances than your own.
+Volunteering for a charity gives you an impression of what life is like for those in less favorable circumstances than your own.
 It provides a unique perspective about all of the blessings in your own life and is usually followed by a profound sense of gratitude.

 21. Aim to Live Debt-Free

-Debt is something that will hang over your head for the rest of your life if you let it and it can definitely be a hindrance to achieving the other goals on this list if there is too much of it.
+Debt is something that will hang over your head for the rest of your life if you let it, and it can definitely be a hindrance to achieving the other goals on this list if there is too much of it.

 There are a number of ways to manage it, but perhaps the best way is to save a little more money when you get paid.
-Not only is it easier to save when you get paid compared to when you are running out of money, these small savings eventually accumulate to big ones that allow you to pay off big chunks of debt.
+Not only is it easier to save when you get paid compared to when you are running out of money, but these small savings eventually accumulate to big ones that allow you to pay off big chunks of debt.